 There is something for everyone with more than 85 Cannery Row Shops, including toy stores, candy shops, a sock shop, aPebble Beach Golf shop, art galleries, jewelry stores, enlightenment stores and many more.
 My three personal favorite shops- #1 ZFolio (amazing Alex Septkus collection that left me wanting to get a mortgage on my house and take home every piece they had!), #2 Fine Art Turkish Grand Bazaar (I was going to use the rest of the money from my new mortgage to buy all the beautiful lighting fixtures they had, a silver chandelier, and exquisite glass lamps), #3 Shen Design Studio (gorgeous and affordable glass works with jellyfish inside).

 A beautiful little area to enjoy the public gardens, The Cannery Row Monument, and look out at the beach.

 The Cannery Row Monument pays tribute to the characters who were vital to the evolution of Cannery Row, among them John Steinbeck.

-16. Eat.
 Sample the region by dining your way through Cannery Row, Monterey.
 I am going to have to do a separate post on places to eat in Cannery Row because there are so many great choices.
 There were also some fabulous wine tasting rooms.
 After all, you are in Monterey wine country.

 Cannery Row, Monterey is a great family travel destination as there is plenty to keep children entertained and parents happy.
 If you are planning a trip, you may want to check out canneryrow.com as a great resource for details and contact info on every aspect of your trip.
 Have you ever been to Cannery Row?
 What was your favorite thing to do in Cannery Row or which would you like to do the most?